Westminster School

 Westminster School is a public school in Westminster, London, England, in the precincts of Westminster Abbey.
-It derives from a charity school founded by Westminster Benedictines before the 1066 Norman Conquest, as documented by the Croyland Chronicle and a charter of King Offa.
+It descends from a charity school founded by Westminster Benedictines before the Norman Conquest, as documented by the Croyland Chronicle and a charter of King Offa.
 Continuous existence is clear from the early 14th century.
+Westminster was one of nine schools examined by the 1861 Clarendon Commission and reformed by the Public Schools Act 1868.
+The school motto, Dat Deus Incrementum, quotes 1 Corinthians 3:6: "I planted the seed... but God made it grow."
+The school owns playing fields and tennis courts in the centre of the 13 acre Vincent Square, along which Westminster Under School is also situated.

 Its academic results place it among the top schools nationally; about half its students go to Oxbridge, giving it the highest national Oxbridge acceptance rate.

-Boys join Under School at seven and Senior School at 13 by examination.
-Girls join the Sixth Form at 16.
-About a quarter of the 750 pupils board.
-Weekly boarders may go home after Saturday morning school.
-The school motto, Dat Deus Incrementum, quotes 1 Corinthians 3:6: "I planted the seed... but God made it grow."
-Westminster was one of nine schools examined by the 1861 Clarendon Commission and reformed by the Public Schools Act 1868.